 Goodwill and Indefinite-Lived Intangible Assets The fair values of our reporting units are determined using a combination of a discounted cash flow analysis and market multiples based upon historical and projected financial information.
 We apply our best judgment when assessing the reasonableness of the financial projections used to determine the fair value of each reporting unit.
 We evaluate the recoverability of goodwill and other indefinite-lived intangible asset using a discounted cash flow analysis based on projected financial information.
 We perform our annual impairment tests for the June quarter in connection with our annual planning process unless there are impairment indicators based on the results of an ongoing cumulative qualitative assessment that warrants a test prior to that quarter.
 For the Widia reporting unit, recently certain macroeconomic factors have deteriorated, and as such we considered the potential for impairment of the carrying values of the Widia reporting unit goodwill and indefinite-lived trademark of \$27.0 million and \$14.4 million, respectively.
-While our review did not indicate an impairment test during the June quarter of fiscal 2019.
+While our review did not indicate an impairment triggering event as of September 30, 2019, it did indicate a likely decrease in the excess of fair value over carrying value compared to our most recent impairment test during the June guarter of fiscal 2019.
 Fair value determinations require considerable judgment and are sensitive to changes in underlying assumptions and factors.
 As a result, there can be no assurance that the estimates and assumptions made for purposes of the annual goodwill and indefinite-lived intangible impairment test will prove to be an accurate prediction of the future.
-Certain events or circumstances that could reasonably be expected to negatively affect the underlying key assumptions and ultimately impact the estimated fair values of our reporting units and of the indefinite-lived trademark may include such items as: (i) a decrease in expected future cash flows, specifically, a further decrease in sales volume driven by a prolonged weakness in customer demand or other pressures adversely affect the underlying key assumptions and ultimately impact the estimated fair values o
+Certain events or circumstances that could reasonably be expected to negatively affect the underlying key assumptions and ultimately impact the estimated fair values of our reporting units and of the indefinite-lived trademark may include such items as: (i) a decrease in expected future cash flows, specifically, a further decrease in sales volume driven by a prolonged weakness in customer demand or other pressures adversely affecting our long-term sales trends; (ii) inability to achieve the anticipated benefits from simplification/modernization and other cost reduction programs and (iii) inability to achieve the sales from our strategic growth initiatives.